To answer my own question to start:

 In one new food hall in New Orleans (St. Roch Market), the location had served as a public market long ago and is still owned by the city , but since 2005, the city had struggled with finding anyone who would manage the site to offer food to the neighborhood.
 One issue was the price tag needed to renovate the structure that the city wanted to split with the user.
 Another was the lack of parking and (small) size.
 Still, in terms of conversation among locals about how it should be used, it was a very hot property.
 I was even asked to write about this particular site before the food hall idea had been fully formed:

-Finally, the city did a smaller renovation on their own and chose a young entrepreneur to develop it from the white box they offered.
+Finally from a need to check it off the “done”lost, the city did a smaller renovation and chose a young entrepreneur to develop it from the white box they offered.
 Since its opening, it has become a bit of a lightning rod about trendy food places and gentrification.
 It has its defenders, mostly millennials and visitors to the city, who use it for easy-to-plan group meet-ups with food and drink.

 Some of the original group of vendors chosen have already moved on and some of their issues led one alternative paper to accuse the operators of cronyism.
 Other vendors have moved to other locations better suited to their demographic or operational needs.